How To Edit Your WordPress User Profile

 This section lets you change your login password details.

-Use this section only if you need to modify or reset your login password.
+Use this section only if you are required to change your login password.
 You will need to enter your new password twice before the system can accept the password change.

-For a tutorial that teaches you you what to do if you lose or forget passwords, go here:
+For a tutorial that explains you reset WordPress passwords, go here:

 13 – Log Out Of All Other Sessions